w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 Two possible solutions to the open set problem:

-- An additional fictitious class is added to the classes (“the rest of the world”, “unknown”)
+- An additional fictitious class is added to the classes ("the rest of the world", "unknown")
-  - The so-called “negative examples” are added to the training set
+  - The so-called "negative examples" are added to the training set
 - You allow the system not to assign the pattern
   - A threshold is defined and the pattern is assigned to the most likely class only when the probability is higher than the threshold